What is a flipped classroom?

 This short video explains what is the flipped classroom model and why it works towards individualization of learning

-Feel free to read this extra resource (not required) so you can find more about the flipped classroom revolution! :D
+Feel free to read this extra resource so you can find more about the flipped classroom revolution! :D

 The flipped lecture model is a learner- rather than teacher-centred approach: students take ownershipof their own learning.